Consider teaching a yoga franchise or teach an existing popular yoga style.

 - You’ll enjoy broad search engine demand (see below, both a blessing and a curse) – recognized search term (this is also a disadvantage because it could be very broad which makes it difficult for you to get premium search engine ranking.).

-Disadvantages to teaching a franchised or existing yoga style:
+Disadvantages of teaching a franchised or existing yoga style:

 - It’s harder to distinguish yourself from others who teach the same style (not impossible if you incorporate your name or some other distinguishing method)

-- You’ll have book, DVD, product limitations.
-After all, if someone wants a book on Iyengar yoga, they’re going to by Iyengar’s “Light on Yoga”.
-That said, the name recognition might enable you to create a great book or DVD or other product with your spin to it.
+- You’ll have the book, DVD, product limitations.
+After all, if someone wants a book on Iyengar yoga, they’re going to buy Iyengar’s “Light on Yoga.”
+That said, name recognition might enable you to create a great book or DVD, or other product with your spin on it.

 - You can’t franchise (i.e. be the franchiser) your studio (unless you distinguish it with your name or some other method).